We may earn money or products from the companies mentioned in this post. Merci!

 It is also in the store that I first marveled at the colorful selection of Christmas Holiday dinnerware sets.

 In a hurry to set the table?

-This set is possibly the best known of the Christmas holiday dinnerware sets.
+This set is possibly the most recognized Christmas holiday dinnerware set.

-Although it is far from a new design, it can still be purchased in place settings or individual pieces in stores like Tuesday Morning® amd in department stores.
+Although it is not a new design, it can still be purchased in place settings or individual pieces in stores like Tuesday Morning® and in department stores.

 The most popular is the Christmas Tree pattern with a simple green trim along the rim of the dishes.

 If looking for replacement pieces, you will find it listed as Christmas Tree (green trim).